gigatskhondia/finite_elements_and_engineering/README.md

  # Finite elements and engineering solutions to cool classical textbooks in Python

-In this repo you can find my solutions to cool old-school hard-core textbooks in finite elements methods and engineering.
+In this repo you can find my solutions to cool old-school hard-core textbooks in finite element methods and engineering.

 Solution for the following sources are covered:
 1. Applied Finite Element Analysis, 2nd Edition, Larry J. Segerlind